TByrnesDataDev/Lemmy.github.io/_posts/218-04-18-createModels.md

 find the file and open it! it should give you something like this.

 An example of the .stl model is here.
+Now the steps for creating a .stl object are a little trickier, but that are based off what was done to produce the html version.
+<h2>Step 1. </h2>
+go back to the QGIS project you created, and got the the QGIS2three.js plugin.
+There is a ddropdown at the top of the popup, select 'Export'.
+Press Finish.

+<h2>Step 2. </h2>
+It should open up a page that looks like this:

+select .stl (ASCII).
+I Don't know the difference between these different types, but this exercise may work with some(or all) of the others.